-Vintage: This is a blend of keeved and non-keeved cider, the proportions varying year by year.
-Also Pétillant Naturel, this cider is drier than the Reserve but still carries some keeved cider sweetness balancing the tannic structure and acidity.
+Vintage: This cider is a blend of keeved and non-keeved cider, the proportions varying year by year, and is Pétillant Naturel.
+It is drier than the Reserve but still carries some keeved cider sweetness balancing the tannic structure and acidity.

 Reserve: This is a blend of the best keeved cider produced in a single year blended with a small amount of the best non-keeved cider.
 The keeved cider contributes apple sweetness and the non-keeved cider adds interest and ensures fizz.
 This Pétillant Naturel cider is a generous expression of classic West Country cider varieties with warmth and a tannic structure.

 Special Reserve: A version of Reserve produced in the best years.

 Late Season Blend: A mainly keeved Pétillant Naturel cider made from apples harvested late in the season.
 This will tend to contain Harry Masters Jersey, Chisel Jersey and late harvested Dabinett.
 It is a deeper and more autumnal expression of Smith Hayne Orchards than the earlier harvested ciders.

 Methode Traditionelle: The traditional method adds volume but also refinement in terms of mousse and tannic detail.
 New yeast driven notes are introduced creating a very different cider to the Pétillant Naturel ciders.

 Still: The Still Cider is made using a selection of ciders taken from the best tanks and barrels combined in a neutral oak barrel and allowed to ferment to dryness.
 It is a pure expression of a classic west country orchard and will age well over a number of years.